 All the Apostles had issues to face and overcome.
 Judas’ was arrogance, thinking he knew better than God how this world should move forward.

 We can see in many places all across the globe that this still happens among us all – when we think we know better than God how things should happen, and when we think we know better than God how other people’s lives should unfold.
+In other words, when we believe we can take God’s place in being a judge over humans and human life.
 But, more and more people across the globe, we are learning that self-determination is a human right, too, and human rights are innate to all.